 The Northwestern District Attorney’s Office has been a trailblazer in creative approaches to the problems of community crime.
 Under District Attorney Sullivan, it continues this historic role as it expands the scope of its crime prevention efforts, increases its community education programs and expands its collaborative prosecution/police projects.

 District Attorneys were created in 1855, when the Legislature divided Massachusetts into nine prosecutorial zones and the Governor appointed a lawyer to accuse and prosecute the perpetrators of crime within their region.

 Ithmar Conkey, of Amherst, who studied law under Emily Dickinson’s father, was appointed the first District Attorney of the Northwestern District, which encompassed both Hampshire and Franklin counties.

 In 1856, the position became elective and the term was for three years until 1902 when it was increased to the present four.
-The present District Attorney, David E. Sullivan, is the 28th Northwestern District Attorney, three of whom were appointed to fill vacancies and only served for short periods.
+District Attorney, David E. Sullivan is the 28th Northwestern District Attorney, three of whom were appointed to fill vacancies and only served for short periods.